-We are actively hiring for Child Care Assistants.
+Paying for Child Care

-If you have a child between the ages 0-12 and cannot access installation-based child care due to distance or waitlists, the Military Child Care in Your Neighborhood fee assistance program is available for U.S. Military and U.S. Coast Guard families.
+If you have a child between the ages of 0-12 and cannot access installation-based child care due to distance or waitlists, the Military Child Care in Your Neighborhood fee assistance program is available for U.S. Military and U.S. Coast Guard families.
 The program can help reduce and offset the costs of what families pay for care from local community providers.

 The program is available to Air Force Active Duty, Air Force Reservists on Active Duty, Civilian Air Reserve Technicians, and Gold Star Spouses who:

-Do not live near a DoD installation with a Child and Youth Program
+- Do not live near a DoD installation with a Child and Youth Program

-Are unable to access installation-based child care
+- Are unable to access installation-based childcare

-Are married and his/her spouse is employed, actively seeking employment, or a full-time student
+- Are married and his/her spouse is employed, actively seeking employment or a full-time student

 For information on how fee assistance benefits are calculated, visit the Child Care Aware of America Air Force Fee Assistance webpage.
 Our Community Child Care Coordinator Ms. Robin Morris can assist you to determine viable child care options.